linux-shield/shield-root/README.md

 2. Connect your SHIELD to your computer using a USB cable
 3. On your computer, navigate into the directory containing this file and enter the following command:

         fastboot boot zImage_dtb ramfs.img.gz

 The kernel and ramdisk will be downloaded and started.
 You will see 4 penguins on your screen, and the message `ROOTING SHIELD` will appear.
 Shortly after, your device will reboot.
 Congratulations, you are rooted!

-For some unknown reason `USB debugging` in `Developer options` will become unchecked after rooting.
+For some unknown reason `USB debugging` in `Developer options` might become unchecked after rooting.
+You will need to re-check it if you want to use ADB.

-It is safe to perform the rooting operation as many times as you want (e.g. after an OTA that removes the ability to root).
-You user data will not be erased by rooting itself, it is the act of unlocking the bootloader that does.
+It is safe to perform the rooting operation as many times as you want (e.g. after an OTA).
+Your user data will not be erased by rooting itself, it is the act of unlocking the bootloader that does.

 Unrooting and re-locking
 ------------------------